macs03/vheurope-front/README.md

 For install necessary packages in case do not exist it

-- `npm install -g grunt-cli bower yo generator-karma generator-angular`
+- `sudo npm install -g grunt-cli bower yo generator-karma generator-angular`

+Verify that packages are installed
+- `yo --version && bower --version && grunt --version`

+For install node module Run

+- `npm install`

+For install compass gem
+- `gem update --system`
+- `gem install compass`

 Run `grunt` for building and `grunt serve` for preview.

 ## Testing

 Running `grunt test` will run the unit tests with karma.

+Note: This commands are for run on MacOS OX